-This unreal riverside lights festival is two hours from Toronto
+There's an unreal riverside lights festival near Toronto this winter

 A full tour of the displays lasts about 45 minutes.
 For those who really want to dial up the festive charm, there are also horse-drawn trolley tours on weekends throughout December.

-The opening night event for the Panorama this year takes place on November 25 at 6 p.m.
-After that, the lights are on each day between 5:30 and 11:30 p.m.
-The festival concludes on December 31.
+The opening night event for the Panorama this year took place on December 1 at 6 p.m.
+The lights are now turned on each day between 5:30 and 11 p.m.
+The festival concludes on January 6, 2019.

 Join the conversation Load comments